Antonio José Sánchez Mazuecos

 Antonio José Sánchez Mazuecos (born 2 January 1995), known professionally as Antonio José, is a Spanish singer.
 He first gained recognition in 2005, after placing second in the Junior Eurovision Song Contest 2005 with the song "Te traigo flores".

 In 2015, he won the third season of La Voz, a Spanish talent show.
-This allowed him to publish an album with Universal Music Group.
-Since then, Antonio José has released five more albums, with the most recent one being released in 2023.
+This allowed him to publish an album with Universal Music Group, having at the time already published two albums before.
+Since then, Antonio José has released six more albums, with the most recent one being released in 2026.